refinedev/refine/documentation/blog/2024-11-11-online-ide.md

 hide_table_of_contents: false
 ---

-**_This article was last updated on May 21, 2024 to clarifying the explanations, update screenshots, adding new online ide and fix installation steps._**
+**This article was last updated on November 11, 2024 to include best practices for collaboration and security in cloud-based development environments.**

 ## Introduction